Galway International Arts Festival 2026: The Ultimate Guide

 Galway is a city known for its colourful streets, historic architecture, and vibrant arts scene — and during the festival, it’s easy to imagine the city in full festival mode: buskers playing on every corner, pub sessions filling the evening air, and street performers dazzling audiences across plazas and lanes.

-This guide will help you make the most of the Galway International Arts Festival 2026, covering confirmed music acts, what to expect across all festival strands, family-friendly advice, where to stay, travel tips, and how to get there.
+This comprehensive guide will help you make the most of the Galway International Arts Festival 2026, covering high-profile music acts at the Heineken® Big Top, what to expect across all festival strands, family-friendly advice, where to stay, travel tips, and how to get there.

 History of the Galway International Arts Festival